passepartoutvpn/passepartout/README.md

 ## Installation

-**WARNING: This will not work because PassepartoutKit is a private repository, as it's not ready for public use yet.**
+**WARNING: This will not work because PassepartoutKit is a private repository, as it's not ready for public use yet.
+Follow updates here: #793**

 ### Requirements